-Sound recording registration can include both the sound recording and the underlying recorded musical, dramatic, or literary work(s), along with the sound recording of the work(s).
-To register both the sound recording and the underlying work on a single application, the copyright claimant must own all rights in both works.
+Sound recording registration can include both the audio recording and the underlying recorded musical, dramatic, or literary work(s), along with the sound recording of the work(s).
+To register both the audio recording and the underlying work on a single application, the copyright claimant must own all rights in both works.

 With one exception, sound recordings are works that result from the fixation of a series of musical, spoken, or other sounds.
 Exception: Under the copyright law, the sounds that accompany an audiovisual work, for example, a motion picture, are not defined as a sound recording but rather Motion Picture/Audiovisual.

 A Motion Picture or Audiovisual Work can include a feature film, documentary film, animated film, television show, video, video game, or other audiovisual work.
 An audiovisual work is a work that consists of a series of related images that are intended to be shown by the use of a machine or device, together with accompanying sounds, if any.

 A People’s Choice can save you hundreds of dollars by preparing your copyright documents instead of an expensive attorney!